 It is thought that the risk of low back injury is increased during spinal flexion under a load, particularly if muscles of lower back are not strong enough to support the flexed spine or if joint structures have not progressively adapted to such movement.
 Some suggest that the depth of the squat should stop just short of posterior pelvic rotation.

-However, there is no evidence in the research that Pelvic Posterior Rotation increases risk of lumbar spine injury.
-In fact, many individuals exhibit hip wink with no lumbar pain or irritation, presumably adhering to Adaptation Criteria.
+However, there is no evidence in the research that pelvic posterior rotation increases risk of lumbar spine injury.
+In fact, many individuals exhibit butt wink with no lumbar pain or irritation, presumably adhering to Adaptation Criteria.
 During a loaded squat, there appears to be a relatively safe range of motion in which the lumbar spine can adapt (eg: slight lumbar hyperextension to neutral or very slight lumbar flexion).

 If hip mobility or ankle range of motion is insufficient to perform parallel or full squats, particular hip and ankle flexibility exercises can be performed in effort to eliminate or decrease spinal articulation throughout the lower portion of the squat.
 See Full Squat Flexibility and Deep Squat Test.